Children & Youth Religious Education

 Your Family Is Welcome Here

 Welcome to our Children and Youth Religious Education program (RE)!
-Sometimes referred to as Sunday School in other denominations, the RE programs we hold each week are more than just a place where kids go to keep busy while their families and other adults take part in the serious business of church.
+Sometimes referred to as Sunday School in other traditions, the RE programs we hold each week are more than just a place where kids go to keep busy while their families and other adults take part in the serious business of church.

 RE is about creating a community where children, youth, and families feel they belong.
 It is about exploring who we are and what we believe with openness to the religiously diverse world we live in, and it is about supporting each other as we learn, grow, and live our values in the world.

-Download a printable copy of our 2023/2024 Family Programming Guide (PDF).
 Please don’t hesitate to reach out if you have questions about the information on our RE program below or UU Wausau, in general.

 I am looking forward to getting to know your family better and hearing more about how we can support your goals for your family’s spiritual journey.